By Ben Welham

 Not only was it the first, but it also offers a really attractive price point (even more so if you pick up a used one), a large 580-litre boot and plenty of tech.

-Useful features include a well-sized 10.25-inch central touchscreen, physical, chunky buttons for the air-con, and soft-touch materials to make this £30,000 (half of that for a used one) car feel much more premium than it is.
+Useful features include a well-sized 10.25-inch central touchscreen, physical, chunky buttons for the air-con, and soft-touch materials to make this cheap estate car feel much more premium than it is.

 Range is really strong too, with the SE Long Range getting up to 250 miles on a single charge, and the Trophy Long Range getting 235 miles.

-If quality and affordability is at the top of your list, a used MG5 is hard to ignore.
+If quality and affordability are at the top of your list, a used MG5 is hard to ignore.

 Porsche Taycan Cross Turismo